Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Injury

-Scratches, cuts, and other wounds can cause discomfort in your pet, and your leopard gecko may not eat while it’s in pain.
+Scratches, cuts, and other wounds can cause discomfort in your leopard gecko, and your pet may not want to eat while it’s in pain.

 Some wounds can take a long time to heal, so you will need to be patient.
 Once your pet is feeling better, it should begin to eat again as normal.
 Make sure to coat the insects with a vitamin-rich calcium powder to help replace what was lost.